Configuration

 export DOKIMOS_API_KEY=${{ secrets.DOKIMOS_API_KEY }}

-Health Checks
+Health checks

-The server exposes health endpoints at:
+The server exposes two health endpoints:

 curl http://localhost:8080/actuator/health

-Spring Boot Properties
+Spring Boot properties

 # Connection timeout